 The Allocation of Business

-The second schedule of these rules deal with the distribution of subjects among these departments.
+The second schedule of these rules deals with the distribution of subjects among these departments.
 It has to be noted that such distribution also includes all sub-ordinate offices, public sector undertakings related to that subject.

 Among other things, the rules also specify the following